 Equation 3 Ri,y=Si,yeαi-βiSi,y

-where i represents a CU, R the number of recruits, and S the number of spawners in year y.
-The parameter α represents the number of recruits produced per spawner at low abundance and β the density-dependent parameter, the reciprocal of the number of spawners that maximizes recruitment.
+where i represents a CU, y is a given year, R the number of recruits, and S the number of spawners.
+The parameter α represents the number of recruits produced per spawner at low abundance while β is a the density-dependent parameter that represents the reciprocal of the number of spawners that maximizes recruitment.
 This model is commonly arranged to account for normally distributed process error wi as

 Equation 4 log⁡(Ri,ySi,y)=αi- βiSi,y+ wi